 This ancient Celtic tradition involves tying the wrists of the bride and groom together with a piece of rope, twine or cord to represent their everlasting union and how they will remain at each other’s sides for the rest of their lives.
 This tradition is also very popular in Scottish culture and played a part in the royal wedding in 2011.

 4. Blue Wedding Dress

 Before white became the most popular choice for wedding dresses, blue was the most customary and traditional color to wear in Ireland.
-The color blue was the symbol for purity similar to how white is the representative for virginity.
+The color blue was the symbol of purity similar to how white is the representative for virginity.
 In recent years it is very rare to see any bride in the color blue.

 5. The Irish Hanky

 The Irish hanky was used by the bride on the day of the wedding and was also used as a symbol for good luck.
 This hanky was then turned in to a bonnet for the first born child to wear on the day of their christening and eventually used again as a hanky at their own wedding.

 As the poem states “marry in May and rue the day”.
 The Irish were traditionally very superstitious and as you can see from the above points they were strong believers of good luck object.
 They believed that getting married in May was a form of bad luck and it was therefore avoided.